jdlee022/Synth-Lord/README.md

 [Web Audio DAW](https://github.com/rserota/wad#configuring-reverb) - a library that utilizes the Web Audio API to help with sound manipulation.

-[Amazon Web Services S3](https://aws.amazon.com/s3/) - used to store our drum tracks.

 MySQL - used to store global presets that all users have access to.

 ## Screenshots